open-mmlab/mmagic/configs/diffusers_pipeline/README.md

 <!-- [ABSTRACT] -->

-We support diffusers pipelines for users to conveniently use diffusers to do inferece in our repo.
+For the convenience of our community users, this inferencer supports using the pipelines from diffusers for inference to compare the results with the algorithms supported within our algorithm library.

 ## Configs